This post may contain affiliate links. Please read our disclosure policy.

 -

 Stir in water, tomato sauce, diced tomatoes, soy sauce, oregano, basil, bay leaves, seasoned salt, and black pepper.
-Boil, cover, and simmer.
+Bring to a boil, over medium-high heat, cover, and simmer.

 -